ddribin/unifi_hosts/README.md

 # UniFi Hosts

-`unfi-hosts` is a script that can transform an `/etc/hosts` file for a UniFi Security Gateway (USG).
+`unifi-hosts` is a script that can transform an `/etc/hosts` file for a UniFi Security Gateway (USG).
 Some of the transforms are:

 - Reformat entries so that the columns are evenly spaced out.
 - Sort entries by IP address.